AI Stock Screener

 What is the Pulse Score?

 The Pulse Score is StoxPulse's proprietary composite metric that evaluates stocks across five dimensions: Value, Growth, Health, Momentum, and Sentiment.
 Scores range from 0-100 with letter grades from A+ to F. A higher score indicates a stock that is performing well across all five categories.
+The radar chart visualization makes it easy to spot a stock's strengths at a glance.

 How often is the screener data updated?